Archerrvershman7a09/qa-automation-journey/README.md

-# qa-automation-journey
+# QA Automation Journey

-## Student Name: Bata
+## Student Name
+Bata

-## Start Date: 12.05.2026
+## Start Date
+12.05.2026

+## Main Goal
-## Goal: Become job-ready QA Automation Engineer.
+My goal is to become a job-ready QA Automation Engineer.

-I like the idea of not just ‘looking for mistakes’, building reliable processes, understanding the product more deeply and eventually reaching a strong technical level, I like the combination of analytics, structure and technology, I choose QA Automation because I want to build a strong future through a real sought-after skill where logic, discipline and development are valued.
+I chose QA Automation because I want to build a strong technical future through a real and practical skill.
+I like the combination of logic, structure, analysis, technology, and product quality.

+For me, QA Automation is not only about finding bugs.
+It is about understanding how software works, checking product quality, creating reliable test processes, and growing step by step into a strong technical specialist.

+## 3-Month Goal
+During the next 3 months, I want to build a strong foundation in:

+- QA fundamentals
+- SDLC and STLC
+- Test cases and bug reports
+- Git and GitHub
+- SQL
+- API testing
+- Postman
+- TypeScript basics
+- Playwright automation
+- Portfolio preparation

-## Rules:
+## Rules
 - Daily progress
 - Daily commit
 - Honest effort
-- No excuses
+- Discipline over excuses
+- Learn, practice, document, repeat

-## Mentor Review: Weekly
+## Mentor Review
+Weekly